-5) Contribution from IWC to support continuing activities.
+5) Contribution from Isle of Wight Council to support continuing activities.

-This represents the amount by which the Isle of Wight Council supports the losses incurred during the normal operation and activities of the harbour.
+This represents the amount by which the Isle of Wight Council supports the losses incurred during the normal operation and activities of the harbour in year.

 6) Profit and Loss account